-When you deploy VMware Tanzu Application Service for VMs (TAS for VMs), you must create a statically defined network to host the component VMs that make up the infrastructure.
+When you deploy VMware Application Service for VMs (TAS for VMs), you must create a statically defined network to host the component VMs that make up the infrastructure.
 Components, such as Cloud Controller and UAA, run on this infrastructure network.

 On-demand services might require you to host them on a separate network from the default network.
 You can also deploy on-demand services on a separate service networks to meet your own security requirements.

 TAS for VMs supports dynamic networking.
 Operators can use dynamic networking with asynchronous service provisioning to define dynamically-provisioned service networks.
 For more information, see Default Network and Service Network below.

 On-demand services are enabled by default on all networks.
 Operators can optionally create separate networks to host services in BOSH Director.
 Operators can select which network hosts on-demand service instances when they configure the tile for that service.

 Default Network and Service Network

 On-demand GemFire services use BOSH to dynamically deploy VMs and create single-tenant service instances in a dedicated network.
 On-demand services use the dynamically-provisioned service network to host single-tenant worker VMs.
 These worker VMs run as service instances within development spaces.

 This on-demand architecture has the following advantages:

 - Developers can provision IaaS resources for their services instances when the instances are created.
 This removes the need for operators to pre-provision a fixed amount of IaaS resources when they deploy the service broker.

 - Service instances run on a dedicated VM and do not share VMs with unrelated processes.
 This removes the “noisy neighbor” problem, where an app monopolizes resources on a shared cluster.